Department of Energy.

 I. Purpose and Need for Agency Action

-Subject to the availability of appropriated funds, DOE plans to conduct a pilot program for 180(c) grants.
-DOE will evaluate public comments received on the July 23, 2007, notice of revised proposed policy (the 2007 notice) and this notice prior to implementing the pilot program.
-After reviewing the comments received on the notices of revised proposed policy and completion of the pilot program, DOE plans to issue a new revised proposed policy for public comment and thereafter to issue a final policy prior to awarding the first 180(c) grants.
+DOE has announced a schedule to begin shipping spent nuclear fuel and high-level radioactive waste to an NWPA-authorized facility in 2017.
+Subject to the availability of appropriated funds, DOE plans to conduct a pilot program for 180(c) grants beginning in fiscal year 2008.
+DOE will evaluate public comments received on this revised proposed policy prior to implementing the pilot program.
+After review of the comments received on this revised proposed policy and completion of the pilot program, DOE plans to issue a new revised proposed policy for public comment and thereafter to issue a final policy prior to awarding the first 180(c) grants.
 The first grants are planned to be issued approximately four years prior to the commencement of shipments through a State or Tribe's jurisdiction to support assessing the need for and planning for training.

 On January 3, 1995, DOE issued a proposed policy on how it would implement Section 180(c) of the NWPA (60 FR 99).
-DOE subsequently issued several notices relating to its proposed 180(c) policy in the Federal Register on July 18, 1995 (60 FR 36793), May 16, 1996 (61 FR 24772), July 17, 1997 (62 FR 38272), and April 30, 1998 (63 FR Start Printed Page 6493423753).
-DOE published the 2007 Notice (72 FR 40139) to set forth and communicate to stakeholders the revised policy by which DOE currently intends to implement Section 180(c).
-DOE previously requested comments on the 1998 notice of revised proposed policy and procedures.
-Those comments were reviewed and considered during the development of the 2007 notice.
-In the 2007 notice, DOE stated that it had recently begun meeting with Tribes to discuss the funding allocation options for grants to Tribes and that the proposed funding allocation approach described therein would apply only to States.
-This notice of revised proposed policy provides the approach by which DOE intends to allocate funds to Tribes based on input received in those discussions.
+DOE subsequently issued several notices relating to its proposed 180(c) policy in the Federal Register on July 18, 1995 (60 FR 36793), May 16, 1996 (61 FR 24772), July 17, 1997 (62 FR 38272), and April 30, 1998 (63 FR 23753).
+DOE is publishing this Notice of Revised Proposed Policy to set forth and communicate to stakeholders the revised policy by which DOE currently intends to implement Section 180(c).
+DOE previously requested comments on the 1998 Notice of Revised Proposed Policy and Procedures.
+Those comments were reviewed and considered during the development of this revised proposed policy.

 This policy is intended to be consistent with Homeland Security Presidential Directives Number 5, “Management of Domestic Incidents,” issued February 28, 2003, and Number 8, “National Preparedness,” issued December 17, 2003; the Department of Homeland Security's National Preparedness Goal, issued December 2005; the National Preparedness Guidance issued April 27, 2005; the National Incident Management System, issued March 1, 2004; and the National Response Plan, issued December 2004.